Conveniently located to serve St. Louis

 PREPARING FOR LABIAPLASTY

-Before a date is set for your labiaplasty, you will need to meet with Dr. Paul Rottler for a consultation.
-You will undergo a thorough exam, and Dr. Rottler will ask you about your complete medical history, including allergies and current medications or supplements.
+Before a date is set for your labiaplasty, you will need to meet with Dr. Paul Rottler or Dr. Angela Hulsey for a consultation.
+You will undergo a thorough exam, and our surgeons will ask you about your complete medical history, including allergies and current medications or supplements.

-Discuss your goals for the procedure with Dr. Rottler.
-He will tell you what to expect regarding preparation, recovery, and more.
+Discuss your goals for the procedure with Dr. Rottler or Dr. Hulsey.
+They will tell you what to expect regarding preparation, recovery, and more.

 DURING THE SURGERY

 Labiaplasty is usually performed as an outpatient procedure, meaning you can go home the same day.
-Anesthesia will be administered, and then based on the details of your case, Dr. Rottler will use either a trim or wedge technique.
+Anesthesia will be administered, and then based on the details of your case, our surgeons will use either a trim or wedge technique.
 Both of these offer excellent results.

 In the trim technique, excess skin from the outer edge of the labia is removed.
 In the wedge technique, a V-shaped wedge of skin is removed at the widest point and the edges are sewn back together.

 Recovery from labiaplasty varies from patient to patient.
-Follow Dr. Rottler’s post-surgical care instructions diligently to avoid a prolonged recovery process.
+Follow our platic surgeons post-surgical care instructions diligently to avoid a prolonged recovery process.

 It will be important to rest following the procedure.
 Minimal discomfort is experienced and can be relieved by applying ice.
 Take prescribed medication to reduce pain and possible infection.
 Bruising and swelling are present, and they usually subside within 2 weeks.